|

 database, sorted by zip code, to find who are in

-the general area, have had contact with or have
+the general area, have had contact with, have

 readily help obtain information.
 West Point